natemella/Paper/Paper/manuscript.md

 if we can successfully identify relationships between these molecular measurements and patient outcomes.
 A particularly import outcome to understand is the Progression Free Interval (PFI) of a tumor.
-The PFI represents "the date of diagnosis until the date of the first occurrence of a new tumor event (NTE), which includes progression of the disease, locoregional recurrence, distant metastasis, new primary tumor, or death with tumor."
- PFI is valuable to predict because it represents how effect treatments work, and it's less susceptible to lurking variables that other outcome predictions include.
-For example, Overall Survival (OS) is easy to define but death by other causes unrelated to cancer causes this outcome variable to become confounded.
+The PFI represents "the date of diagnosis until the date of the first occurrence of a new tumor event (NTE), which includes progression of the disease, locoregional recurrence, distant metastasis, new primary tumor, or death with tumor.[@liuIntegratedTCGAPanCancer2018]" PFI is valuable to predict because it represents how effect treatments work, it's easy to define, and it's less susceptible to lurking variables than other outcome predictions.
+For example, Overall Survival (OS) is valueable and easy to define, but death by other causes unrelated to cancer causes this outcome variable to become confounded.

 Many researchers are attempting to use high-throughput molecular profiles for precision medicine and procure biological samples to test